cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 Using the framework in the [taxonomy of interpretable models](https://christophm.github.io/interpretable-ml-book/taxonomy-of-interpretability-methods.html), we can further narrow down feature attribution methods as:

 - _Post-hoc_: They are usually used after the model is trained and usually with black-box models.
-Therefore, we are interpreting the results of the model, not the model itself{%sidenote 'sd-note-model-interpretability' 'Creating interpretable models is yet [another area of research](https://arxiv.org/abs/1811.10154).
-The methods discussed here could also be used with intrinsically interpretable models, although they would be less valuable in those cases (because the models themselves are already interpretable).
+Therefore, we are interpreting the results of the model, not the model itself (c)reating interpretable models is yet [another area of research](https://arxiv.org/abs/1811.10154)).
-' %}.
 The typical application for feature attribution is to interpret the predictions of black-box models, such as deep neural networks (DNNs) and random forests.
 These models are too complex to be directly interpreted.
 Thus we are left with interpreting the model's results, not the model itself.
 - _Result of the interpretation method_: They result in feature summary statistics (and visualization - most summary statistics can be visualized in one way or another).
 - _Model-agnostic or model-specific_: Shapley-value-based feature attribution methods can be used with different model architectures - they are model agnostic.
 Gradient-based feature attribution methods are based on gradients; therefore, they can be used only with models trained with gradient descent (neural networks, logistic regression, support vector machines, for example) - they are model specific.
 - _Local_: They explain an individual prediction of the model, not the entire model (that would be "global" interpretability).